Information about how these pages are created

 I now use Webgen2 a nice little app which generates thumbnailed picture galleries with navigation buttons.

-I have used J-Album on the Mac for several galleries.
-Although it produces quite nice looking pages, which degrade well, the code generated is rather opaque, and riddled with Javascript.
-I'll see what sort of feedback I get before using it on a regular basis.
-I've hacked around the code to provide template webpages for displaying videos on my website which I will put up when I get round to it (see here for an example this will open up a new window).
+I've hacked around the code produced by J-Album to provide template webpages for displaying videos on my website which I will put up when I get round to it (see here for an example this will open up a new window).

 Image Manipulation